Hes-Siemelink/instacli/instacli-spec/reference/files/Read file.md

 Use **Read file** to load a Yaml / Json file

-Suppose you have a file `samples/greeting.yaml`:
+For example, we have a file `greeting.yaml` in the `samples/basic` directory:

 ```yaml file:greeting.yaml
 greeting: Hello